xyzbilal/reverse_nominatim/README.md

 - Please concider passing an `email` with a `RevgeocodeRequest` to be contacted by OSM team whenever the API use would be considered significant.

 ## Motivation
 - This library is made because [osm_nominatim](https://github.com/jld3103/osm-nominatim) is available only under the viral GPL 3 license hence is unusible in any projects with any other license.
-No other Nominatim libraries weren't available at pub.dev at the moment.
+No other Nominatim libraries with web support weren't available at pub.dev at the moment.
 - On my project this code is used only as a fallback option whenever the main geocoder fails to return a meaningful results.

 ## License